MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/iot-edge-machine-learning.md

 Even at the start, before training any models, real world data collection and examination will help this process greatly and new ideas could even arise.
 This article will discuss data considerations in detail.
 Of course, the equipment itself will help determine the ML approach with regard to device attributes like limited memory, compute, and/or power consumption limits.

-Fortunately, data science and machine learning are iterative processes, so if the ML model has poor performance, there are many ways to address issues through experimention.
-This article will also discuss consideratinos around ML architecture choices.
+Fortunately, data science and machine learning are iterative processes, so if the ML model has poor performance, there are many ways to address issues through experimentation.
+This article will also discuss considerations around ML architecture choices.
 Often, there will be some trial and error involved as well.

 ## Machine learning data